 by Becky Holloway

 The board’s next meeting is scheduled 7 p.m.
-Wednesday Sept.
-14, at the district office in Tipton.
+Wednesday, Dec.
+14 at the base in Tipton.